 “The evidence at this point I think is very, very convincing that it was not a lone gunman,” he said, but he didn’t say what he believed may have happened.

-Rose asked if he believed his father, the U.S. attorney general at the time of his brother’s death, felt “some sense of guilt because he thought there might have been a link between his very aggressive efforts against organized crime.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Rose asked if he believed his father, the U.S. attorney general at the time of his brother’s death, felt “some sense of guilt because he thought there might have been a link between his very aggressive efforts against organized crime.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Kennedy replied: “I think that’s true.
 He talked about that.
 He publicly supported the Warren Commission report but privately he was dismissive of it.”

 He said his father had investigators do research into the assassination and found that phone records of Oswald and nightclub owner Jack Ruby, who killed Oswald two days after the president’s assassination, “were like an inventory” of mafia leaders the government had been investigating.